-If tuberculous peritonitis is suspected, at least 5-10 ml ascitic fluid can be collected and sent, or inoculated at the bedside in a liquid mycobacteria culture medium.
-However, in a review involving more than a thousand patients, a peritoneal biopsy appeared more sensitive [10,11].
+If tuberculous peritonitis is suspected, at least 5-10 ml ascitic fluid can be collected and sent to the laboratory or inoculated at the bedside in a liquid mycobacteria culture medium.
+However, in a review involving more than a thousand patients, a peritoneal biopsy appeared more sensitive [13, 14].
 In general, sending the largest possible volume for centrifugation at the laboratory is ideal.